alexkmbk/1CI/README.md

 =========================

 **Attributes:**
-Email <String> - recipient's email.
+Email &gt;String&gt; - recipient's email.

-TelegramUserName <String> - user name in Telegram IM.
+TelegramUserName &gt;String&gt; - user name in Telegram IM.

-ByEmail <Boolean> - determines if task report should be sent by email.
+ByEmail &gt;Boolean&gt; - determines if task report should be sent by email.

-ByTelegram <Булево> - determines if task report should be sent by Telegram.
+ByTelegram &gt;Boolean&gt; - determines if task report should be sent by Telegram.

 Document “TaskRunningEvent”
 ===========================